Downtown Jacksonville: The Entertainment & Sports District

-also known as the East Bay Street District and other names, exists in the southwest corner of the Downtown Core, centered on East Bay Street.
+Also known as the East Bay Street District and other names, exists in the southeastern corner of the Downtown Core, centered on East Bay Street.
 This area was historically industrial before the abandonment of the Jacksonville Shipyards and related industries.
 Committed to creating an authentic entertainment experience, The Elbow offers a wealth of diverse, walkable and award-winning culinary, nightlife, live music and performance venues.
 Cultivated around the historic Florida Theatre, The Elbow is one destination that encompasses many diverse restaurants, bars, and breweries.
 The formal boundaries are Bay Street to Adams Street and Main Street to Liberty Street.

 The Sports District, also known as the Sports Complex, is located east of the Downtown Core, and contains Jacksonville's major sporting and entertainment venues.
-Historically part of Jacksonville's Eastside, it is home to TIAA Bank Field, the Baseball Grounds of Jacksonville, VyStar Veterans Memorial Arena, Daily's Place Amphitheater, Metropolitan Park, and the Greater Jacksonville Fair and Expo Center.
-TIAA Bank Field occupies the footprint of the old Gator Bowl Stadium, which was razed in 1994.
+Historically part of Jacksonville's Eastside, it is home to EverBank Stadium, VyStar Ballpark, VyStar Veterans Memorial Arena, Daily's Place Amphitheater, Metropolitan Park, and the Greater Jacksonville Fair and Expo Center.
+EverBank Stadium occupies the footprint of the old Gator Bowl Stadium, which was razed in 1994.